|

 Democrats, or the televangelists, like the Tea Party… we're not just a bunch of

-faces coming over the fence to us too, from the Perot, Buchanan and
+the fence to us too, from the Perot, Buchanan and Ventura

-Ventura tendencies, as well as from Republicans of principle.
-Jack and Rayna
+tendencies, as well as from Republicans of principle.
+MTG’s on the bus; Jack

 "Bob Barr.
 The Libertarian… and after him, we start in